 This question comes up surprisingly often.

 Concept design is thought work and presentation of its conclusions and results.
 In the context of concept design, there is a lot of talk about tools and software to use.
 And there are dissenting supporter groups about utility of different tools for certain application areas.
 At their best, and for the right purpose, various tools can speed up the work, and are especially useful when finally putting the concept into presentation form.
-Whatever tool is used, it does not obviate the fundamental signifigance of thought work and conclusions in concept design.
+Whatever tool is used, it does not obviate the fundamental importance of thinking, emotions, reasoning, perception and problem solving in concept design.

 In concept design, one must refrain from making plans that go too far.
 The mind must be kept open to options, and not until the whole begins to take shape and alternative paths have been explored, it is worth to form opinions on what could be sought in the final, concept-driven implementation.
 And as with all design, in concept design one must be prepared to give up the options that seem most beloved; but should also be prepared to fight for them.